New York Institute of Technology College of Osteopathic Medicine

 This program provides students with training in the language, theories, concepts, methods, measurement, analysis, and implementation of population health, as well as, assess and interpret healthcare policies, legal precedents, statutes and regulations.
 Key to this course is the role of epidemiology in evaluating population health, and developing interventions to improve different populations’ health and reduce health disparities.

 A Bachelor’s Degree, MCAT, completed supplemental application/fee, letters of recommendation and personal interview are required.
-Highly select candidates will be chosen for an on-campus interview either at interview either at Long Island (Old Westbury, N.Y.) or NYITCOM at A-State, Jonesboro.
+Highly select candidates will be chosen for an interview with either Long Island (Old Westbury, NY) or NYITCOM-Arkansas (Jonesboro, AR) location.

 - Primary application service: AACOMAS